gkoos/skyline/README.md

 - Simple, intuitive algorithm
 - Compares each point with all others to find dominating points
 - Works well for small datasets and supports incremental updates easily
-- *In dynamic mode, we always use this algorithm*
+- *In dynamic mode, we always use this algorithm* to insert a single point

 ### Divide & Conquer (D&C)
 - Recursively divides data into smaller subsets, computes skylines, and merges results